Why do we mispredict how much our emotions influence our behavior?

 Where this bias occurs

-For example, imagine that you are asked how you would respond in a situation where there was an unconscious person in need of help.
+For example, imagine you are asked how you would respond in a situation where an unconscious person is in need of help.
 Since you are currently not in that intense situation, you might have a very rational response, such as claiming that you would perform CPR.
 You predict a logical response because you are currently in a “cold” state of mind.
 However, if you found yourself in that situation, fear and anxiety might cause you to behave very differently.
-You would be in a hot mental state and powerful emotions may influence how you behave.
+You would be in a hot mental state, and powerful emotions may influence how you behave.
 This situation demonstrates the empathy gap, where we are unable to correctly predict how we will behave because we make our predictions based on current emotional states.

 Sources